trzewiczek/js-stack-tutorail/02.Redux/README.md

 [js-stack-tutorail]$ touch src/index.test.js
 ```

-From three elements mentioned above—store, action, reducer—it is `reducer` that
+From three elements mentioned above—store, action and reducer—it is `reducer` that
 actually does something (i.e. transforms old state into new state with action
 payload).
 We'll start with it then.
+Good news is, it's a pure function which
+makes it trivial to test.
+Let's collect the spec!

 Earlier we've mentioned four assumptions about each `reducer`:

  1. it initializes the state with a default value if no state is defined yet
- 2. it creates new state based on old one and action payload
+ 2. it creates new state based on both old state and action payload
  3. it doesn't change the old state
  4. it doesn't affect the state at all if it doesn't recognize the `action.type`